saksham-solanki/vizitor/content/blog/need-a-booking-system.md

 ## 1. Slash Time Wasted on Booking (and Boost Productivity):

 **• Problem:**  Employees waste precious time searching for available rooms.
-A Steelcase study found that 40% of employees waste up to 30 minutes daily[(https://fortune.com/2023/05/04/employees-waste-time-looking-busy-productivity/)](https://fortune.com/2023/05/04/employees-waste-time-looking-busy-productivity/) searching for meeting space.
+A Steelcase study found that [40% of employees](https://fortune.com/2023/05/04/employees-waste-time-looking-busy-productivity/) waste up to 30 minutes daily.

+searching for meeting space.
 That's a staggering 10 wasted hours per month, per employee!

 **• Solution:**  Meeting room booking systems eliminate the need for endless email exchanges and frantic phone calls.
 Users can quickly search for and book rooms with a few clicks, freeing up valuable time for more productive tasks.